MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-remove-instance.md

 ## Recover a soft-deleted environment

-If you delete the Power Apps environment that your Human Resources environment is connected to, the status of the Human Resources environment in Lifecycle Services will be **Soft deleted**.
+If you delete the Power Apps environment that your Human Resources environment is connected to, the status of the Human Resources environment in LCS will be **Soft deleted**.
 In this case, users can't connect to Human Resources.

 To restore the environment: